 “Upper Room”(3rd grade through age 12): Kim Schutz

-Adult classes: Bible study, Living Compass, Book groups, etc: Rector
+Adult classes: Bible study, Living Compass, Book groups, etc: Vicar

-Vestry: The Vestry is the governing body of the parish and an important means for members to communicate their ideas and concerns to parish leadership.
+Leadership team: The leadership team is the governing body of the parish and an important means for members to communicate their ideas and concerns to parish leadership.
 It has ultimate authority for all business and financial affairs of the parish.
-The Vestry consists of six members, elected on staggered three year terms, with 1/3 elected every year.
-See the Rector or Senior Warden if you are interested in running for Vestry. ((position open) and Rector)
+The leadership team consists of six members, elected on staggered three year terms, with 1/3 elected every year.
+See the Vicar or Senior Warden if you are interested in running for leadership team. ((position open) and Vicar)